 Matthew, Class of 1993 joined the Billanook College Board in 2012 as a teacher, parent and past student.
 Having worked in education for over 20 years, he has experienced working in a number of states and in different systems and industries.
 Matthew spent several years working in the corporate sector for Origin Energy, leading the learning and development functions across the retail business.
 Although his teaching background is in Science; Matthew has a keen interest in ICT and the role it plays in promoting innovation.
 His hobbies outside of work include golf and basketball, as well as spending quality time with his family.
 Matthew is excited to be a member of the Billanook College Board, as well as a part of a wonderful community.

 Melissa is a Chartered Accountant with extensive experience in both private practice and the commercial sector.
 She started her career in the business services division of Ernst and Young and has been the Financial Controller of a NASDAQ listed Australian subsidiary and the Chief Financial Officer of a public unlisted company.
-Melissa’s role in the latter saw a successful Initial Public Offer and subsequent rights issue, utilising her strengths in financial modelling and business management.
-Melissa is committed to her local community and has been the School Council President of her children’s primary school for a number of years.
-In this role she has been active in implementing programs to provide training, strategies and continual support for teachers of students with challenging behaviours so the school can operate more inclusively and effectively as a learning environment.
-Melissa is a parent of three children with two attending Billanook College in 2017.
-She sees the student focus of Billanook College as being well aligned with her view that each child should be given every opportunity to be the best they can.
+Melissa is the Founder and Chair of Lyrebird College, an independent co-eduational specialist school for children with an Autism Spectrum Disorder.
+She has three children with two currently attending Billanook College.
+The student focus of Billanook College is aligned with her strong belief that each child should be given every opportunity to be the best they can.